March 27, 2026 · 10 min read

 - Review its suggestions and apply the ones that make sense

-This costs nothing and gives you a baseline before deciding whether a paid tool is worth it.
+This costs nothing and gives you a baseline before you decide whether a paid tool is worth it.

 If you want to set up a rules-based Zapier workflow:

-- Identify one specific document type you receive regularly (invoices, receipts, reports)
+- Pick one specific document type you get regularly (invoices, receipts, reports)

-- Create a Zap with that specific trigger and a Drive action
+- Create a Zap with that trigger and a Drive action

 - Test it with 5 real files

-- Expand from there if it works reliably
+- Expand from there if it holds up

 Start narrow.
-One reliable rule is worth more than 10 fragile ones.
+One reliable rule beats ten fragile ones.

 Frequently asked questions

-Does AI filing work if my Google Drive folder structure is already a mess?
+Does AI filing work if my Drive is already a mess?

 Yes.
-AI tools like Tuck analyze the file content, not your existing folders.
-You can point it at your existing structure (however messy) and it will find the best-matching folder.
-Or let it create a clean structure from scratch alongside your existing one.
+Tools like Tuck read the file content, not your existing folders.
+Point it at your current structure (however chaotic) and it finds the best-matching folder.
+Or let it build a clean structure from scratch alongside what you've got.

-What happens to files the AI is not sure about?
+What happens to files the AI isn't sure about?

-Good AI filing tools handle uncertainty by either asking you for input on ambiguous files or placing them in a "review" folder rather than guessing.
-Tuck routes confident matches automatically and flags anything it cannot categorize clearly.
+Good filing tools handle uncertainty by either asking you about the ambiguous ones or dropping them in a "review" folder instead of guessing.
+Tuck routes confident matches automatically and flags anything it can't categorize cleanly.

-Can I automatically organize files already in my Drive, not just new ones?
+Can I auto-organize files already in my Drive, not just new ones?

 Yes.
 Most AI tools support bulk upload of existing files.
-The typical workflow: export a folder from Drive, run it through the tool, and re-upload organized.
-Or use the tool's direct Drive integration if it supports reading existing Drive contents.
+The usual flow: export a folder from Drive, run it through the tool, re-upload organized.
+Or use the tool's direct Drive integration if it can read your existing contents.

 Is it safe to give a third-party tool access to my Google Drive?

 Any reputable tool uses Google's official OAuth flow, which means Google authenticates you, not the tool.
-You grant specific permissions (usually write access to specific folders), and you can revoke access at any time through your Google Account settings.
-Read the tool's privacy policy to understand how file content is handled during processing.
+You grant specific permissions (usually write access to specific folders) and you can revoke access anytime in your Google Account settings.
+Read the tool's privacy policy to see how file content is handled during processing.

 What if I want to organize by project instead of document type?

-Rules-based tools (Zapier, Apps Script) are better suited for project-based organization, since you can define rules around specific projects, clients, or workflows.
-AI tools optimized for personal documents (like Tuck) work best with category-based structures.
+Rules-based tools (Zapier, Apps Script) suit project-based organization better, since you can build rules around specific projects, clients, or workflows.
+AI tools tuned for personal documents (like Tuck) work best with category-based structures.

 Stop manually sorting your Drive